 Any color you want as long as it is black

 Henry Ford wrote in his autobiography “Any customer can have a car painted any color that he wants so long as it is black”.
 Times have changed.
-We at Yoast recently replaced all plastic water cups (at our water coolers) with personal Doppers and ordered these in green and purple for obvious reasons:
+Today, you can get your products in many, many colors.
+Of course, you need people to show all the different color options in the same way as your ‘main’ color variant.

 Bottom line: if you want to buy a blue sweater, you want to be able to see that sweater in that color.
-I like the way blue-tomato.com does this, by not just showing colored squares, but a thumbnail of the product in another color:
+Clothing stores like Blue Tomato do this, by not just showing colored squares, but a thumbnail of the product in another color:

 Especially for products that consist of one main and a few other colors, this works really well.